cozy/cozy-client-js/docs/oauth.md

 This document describes in more details how to use this library along with OAuth.

-The library proposes to ways to perform OAuth: one manual and requires you to handle state the way you see fit using the cozy.auth.* methods, the other is automated and stateful and implements many details of the OAuth registration and authorization flow for you.
+The library proposes two ways to perform OAuth: one manual that requires you to handle state the way you see fit using the cozy.auth.* methods, the other is automated and stateful and implements many details of the OAuth registration and authorization flow for you.

 Here we describe the automated and stateful method.